adler-j/ryanwattersme/_includes/sampcont/samplesites.md

 * Content Management System: [Webhook](http://www.webhook.com)
 * Content typing and modeling (including complex relationships in the CMS)
-    - Site designed to allow the the CMS to index article tagging and other metadata
+    - Site IA allowed for the CMS to index article tagging and other metadata
     - All content types were developed from scratch and contain 1-to-1 and 1-to-many relationships in a simple author-centric writing environment
     ![First screenshot of content types in the Webhook CMS](/assets/images/samples/webhookcms-1.png)
     ![Secont screenshot of content types in the Webhook CMS](/assets/images/samples/webhookcms-2.png)